 1. Make more than minimum payments

+With the “avalanche method,” you use any extra cash you have each month to pay off the credit card with the highest interest rate first.
 Keep making the same minimum payments on your other cards while you focus on the highest interest card.
 After paying it off, simply move on to the next highest interest card and repeat the process.
-This way, you’ll pay more of what you actually owe instead of just keeping up with interest payments.
+This way, you’ll start to pay more of what you actually owe instead of just keeping up with interest payments.

 Depending on how many cards you’re dealing with, and how much extra cash you’re able to pay, it could take months or years to pay off credit card debt this way.
 If you’ve taken on more than a couple thousand in credit card debt or can’t afford to pay more than the minimum, you might want to think about other ways of getting out of debt, like debt consolidation.